 One of the main challenges when consolidating your IT landscape is to understand where your software is running.
 Often, identifying fragmented data centers and hosting shows great potential for cost savings.
 This tutorial shows how to get started.

-Please make sure to read our documentation on how to Import & Export your Dataas well if you didn't have yet
+Please make sure to read our documentation on how to Import & Export your Data as well, if you haven't done so already.

 In this example, we look at database servers.
 It is good practice to use a Tech.
 Stack (see What is a Fact Sheet?) to group your software, as well as to use a Tag Group (see Use Tags for more powerful insights) to mark the recommendation whether to use the software or not, e.g. with a Candidate, Leading, Exception, Sunset model.